duceppemo/CRISPR_Assay_Tester/README.md

 CRISPR cross-reactivity and inclusivity *in silico* test.

 ## Description
 This is a python3 (v3.9 used) script meant to be run in a Unix environment.
-I will not run on a Windows system.
+I will not run on a Windows system, unless you run the Ubuntu terminal in Win10.

 A working internet access is required to run GGGenome (https://gggenome.dbcls.jp/).